skowrons94/7Be/Notes.md

 - Harrison data (C1003002) is the same as the EXFOR one.

-- Ivanovic data (A1014010) used 3He beam instead of 4He one so the energies were converted accordingly.
+- Ivanovic data (A1014010) used 3He beam instead of 4He one so the energies were converted accordingly and data agree.

 - McCray data (A1410002, A1410003 and A1410004) are problematic since Ian seems to have many more data with respect to these available on EXFOR.
 However, EXFOR data points are more dense, the Ian's one instead seems to have more angles instead.
 The A1410004 seems problematic to fit: James provided me his digitized data and they seem to be much better.